 Some might see him as a simpleton, and unaware of his inabilities, but to me he is an encouraging character who believed that anything was possible .
 He didn’t know what he didn’t know, and he was not bothered by these unknown facts.

 Woody was annoyed by this, and wanted to set Buzz straight.
-Woody was threatened by Buzz.
+Woody was annoyed and bothered by Buzz.

 When my sons were young they loved to watch Toy Story.
 I loved to watch it with them .
 We would make a big big bowl of hot buttered popcorn, grab some apple juice, spread a blanket out onto the carpeted floor, and the movie watching festivities would commence.